repeaterjs/repeater/docs/07_combinators.md

 })();
 ```

 The `timeout` function is a useful repeater-based utility which errors if `next` is not called within a specified period of time.
-In the above example, each iteration has one second to resolve or the iterator throws.
+In the above example, each iteration of `numbers` has one second to resolve before the returned iterator throws.

 You can also pass a promise to `Repeater.race` in which case the entire iteration will be raced against the promise: